polyadic/funcky-money/README.md

 * [ ] Do we need Add, Multiply etc. if we have operators?
 * [ ] Serialize unevaluated IExpressions?
 * [ ] Deserialze unevaluated IExpressions?
-* [ ] Static constructor for most used Currencies, this could inject rules like precision: Money.CHF(2.00m)
+* [x] Static constructor for most used Currencies, this could inject rules like precision: Money.CHF(2.00m)
+* [x] To avoid rounding problems on construction, Money can only be constructed from decimal and int.